GSNCodes/Document-Scanner-OpenCV-CPP/README.md

 ## Notes

- * The source can be found within the "Project1" folder.
+ * The source file can be found within the "Project1" folder and is named "Source.cpp".
+ * The test images are also present in the same folder given above.
  * The code is no way perfect.
 You need to tweak the size of the image to get accurate outputs.
  * This work serves as a guide to perform image manipulations in C++.